-Agilent Technologies Inc. (A), the maker of scientific-testing equipment, agreed to buy Dako, a Danish maker of cancer-diagnostics tools, for $2.2 billion in cash to expand its life-science business.
+Agilent Technologies Inc. (A:US), the maker of scientific-testing equipment, agreed to buy Dako, a Danish maker of cancer-diagnostics tools, for $2.2 billion in cash to expand its life-science business.

 Agilent is acquiring Dako from the Swedish private-equity firm EQT Partners AB, the companies said in a statement today.
 The purchase is the largest in Agilent’s history.

 Dako’s products complement Agilent’s existing diagnostics offerings.
 Santa Clara, California-based Agilent, which makes measurement and testing gear used by scientists, researchers and engineers, is expanding its medical business after reporting slowing sales growth for four straight quarters (A:US).